ITMO-NSS-team/ROBUST_EPDE/README.md

     derives = None  # if there are no derivatives

     grid = """YOUR CODE HERE"""
+    params = """YOUR CODE HERE"""

-    param = """YOUR CODE HERE"""
+    domain = """YOUR CODE HERE"""

-    bconds = False  # if there are no boundary conditions
+    boundaries = False  # if there are no boundary conditions

     noise = False
     variance_arr = ["""YOUR CODE HERE"""] if noise else [0]